oapicf/pinterest-sdk/clients/java-micronaut-client/generated/docs/models/CatalogsVerticalProductGroupUpdateRequest.md

 # CatalogsVerticalProductGroupUpdateRequest

-Request object for updating a hotel product group.
+Request object for updating a catalog based product group.

 The class is defined in **[CatalogsVerticalProductGroupUpdateRequest.java](../../src/main/java/org/openapitools/model/CatalogsVerticalProductGroupUpdateRequest.java)**